The INTP “Prodigy”

 Auxiliary Function: Extraverted Intuition (Ne)

-When INTPs perceive the world around them and absorb information, they use a mental process called Extraverted Intuition, or Ne for short.
-Ne allows them to see a plethora of possibilities, relationships, connections, and outcomes.
+When INTPs look at the world around them, they use a mental process called Extraverted Intuition, or Ne for short.
+Ne allows them to see endless possibilities, relationships, connections, and outcomes.
 It gives the INTP an eye for the future, the potential, and “the big picture”.
-When faced with a problem, INTPs are flooded with ideas and possibilities that they sort out using introverted thinking.
 They look for patterns and processes that are hidden from plain view, and they try to find imaginative angles and connections that other people have missed.
 Ne gives the INTP an optimism for the future, an ability to see what may happen or what could be, how things can transform and evolve.

 Extraverted Intuition allows the INTP to “connect the dots” and see how one thing is related to another.
 Like a spider’s web, they see everything as interconnected.
 It’s as if they’re standing on a precipice overlooking the universe, viewing all the links and bonds between one thing and another.
-Their ideas and insights might seem random to an onlooker, but to the INTP everything is linked, nothing stands alone.
+Ideas and insights jump out at them from all directions; puzzling onlookers who probably see them as just “random.”
+To the INTP everything is linked, nothing stands alone.
 They may jump from one thing to another in conversation, moving from A to Z to F to D. This can be very frustrating to sensing types who prefer a linear conversation, but to the INTP, these jumps are necessary to show the connections between their ideas.

 Because INTPs see so many alternatives and unique angles, they can seem like procrastinators to many types.
 They can especially frustrate EJ types, who like things decided quickly.
 All the same, it’s vital not to rush them unless it’s absolutely necessary.
 They hate to be hurried along in their process; what might seem like a simple “black and white” problem to one type is really a thousand shades of gray to an INTP.